 Source: NHCDC public hospital cost information for the 2020–21 financial year.
 Read the full report.

 The NHCDC is a critical component of activity based funding.
-The AHPCS ensures the NHCDC is suitable to determine the national efficient price.
+The Australian Hospital Patient Costing Standards (AHPCS) ensures the NHCDC is suitable to determine the national efficient price.
 The AHPCS also assists in ensuring that best practices are followed in generating high quality, reliable and comparable patient data that helps refine the classification system, set the price, and inform policy.

 The AHPCS provides direction for hospital patient costing through the development of standards for specific elements of the costing process and reporting requirements.
-The current version of the standards is Version 4.2.
+The current version of the AHPCS is Version 4.2.